-Recently, I’ve been reminiscing about the good, old days when playing games was less about how fast your ping is and more about how quickly your friend could come over.
-This made me wonder which of the many games that were released way back when are still fun to play today, irrespective of how horrible they might look (and believe me some look really bad).
+Recently, I’ve been reminiscing about the good old days — when playing video games was less about how fast your ping is and more about how quickly your friend could come over.
+This made me wonder which of the many games that were released way back when are still fun to play today, irrespective of how horrible they might look (and believe me, some look really bad).

 Let’s start off with the game that made Mario a household name, Super Mario Bros.

 I remember playing this game for the first time and being amazed at just how much fun it was.
 There was no involved story, no tutorial, just a plumber on a mission to save a princess (who was never where she was supposed to be).
 I still have fond memories of playing the game at a friend’s house (that’s before I was graced with my own NES) and trying to see who could beat each stage the quickest.
 Surprisingly, Mario’s first outing still holds up today.
 Sure, the game can be completed in about an hour (if you don’t use the warps), but each minute of that hour will undoubtedly be filled with fun.

 Mario still controls just as well as I remembered as a kid and while the newer games tend to be flashier and filled with all kinds of wonderful power-ups, the original is still as enjoyable as it was so many years ago.
 As soon as you pounce on the first of those darn goombas, you’ll immediately remember why gamers so revere this game.
 Super Mario Bros. is a great retro game and a part of gaming history that helped spawn the empire we now know as Nintendo.

 So from Mario to his arch nemesis: the blue hedgehog we all used to love, started to hate, and now seem to love again.
 If one video game character has had a sordid history, then Sonic the Hedgehog would be it.